 MFA, Theatre, Florida State University

 "I think the best thing about the Alexander Technique is that it is a learning process, not a treatment.
-Students learn how to move better by recognizing movement patterns that create tension and pain, interfering with comfortable, easeful movement.
-That means they can practice and improve on their own.
+Students learn how to move better by recognizing movement patterns that create tension and pain.
+They develop habits that promote comfortable, easeful movement.
+Students learn to practice and improve on their own.
 I know, firsthand, how life-changing Alexander can be: When I began to practice the principals I learned as a student of the Technique, my movement and coordination improved and painful shoulder and back tension were alleviated."

-Jana has enjoyed experiencing the benefits of the Alexander Technique since 1987.
-Certified in 1994, she teaches people from all walks of life to improve coordination and balance, reduce stress, and achieve ease of movement in their daily lives.
+Jana has enjoyed the benefits of the Alexander Technique since 1987.
+Certified to teach in 1994, she shares Alexander with people from all walks of life.
+Her students improve their coordination and balance, reduce stress, and restore ease of movement in their daily lives.

 Jana specializes in teaching actors and musicians how to move better when they play an instrument, sing or act.
 She has also worked with horses and riders as part of Kirsten Nelsen's Training for Optimal Balance program.
 In her private practice in the Technique, she works with students ranging in age from 12 to 82!

 Jana has taught the Alexander Technique in both academic and professional settings.
 A singer and performer, Ms. Tift maintains a private practice in the Technique, and she also works with actors, singers, instrumentalists, and choirs throughout the U.S. and abroad, including the Lawrence University Conservatory in Appleton, WI; Dreyfoos School of the Arts in West Palm Beach; the New World School of the Arts in Miami; Young Arts in Miami, and the Lovewell Institute in Oskarshamn, Sweden.
 In addition, she contributes her skills to the teacher training program at the Philadelphia School for the Alexander Technique.